-Tasted three times - last time in May 2013.
-Consistent notes.
-Animal, concentrated truffles, incredibly thick intensity, then explosion of everything on the palate which is just sensational.
-This is legend of perfection and a phenomenal wine.
-The nose changed constantly from animal flavor to truffle flavor and then back again.
+Tasted four times - last time in December 2016.
+Consistent notes from perfect bottles.
+Animal, concentrated truffles, incredibly thick intensity, then an explosion of everything on the palate are sensational.
+This is a legend of perfection and phenomenal wine.
+Paradise in heaven!

-Bruno Lemoine (now at Larrivet Haut Brion) was technical director at Montrose at that time and it was him who decided to do extensive green harvest during summer 1990.
-Jean-Luis Charmolüe, the owner, wasn't happy, constatly reminding Bruno Lemoine of possible mistake by doing green harvest.
-He stopped complaining however, when wine critics led by wine-guru Robert Parker praised this wine to the skies from bottle with perfect score of 100p!!
-All three times I've tasted it (two sources), the bottles were perfect.
+Some history of making this vintage at Montrose.
+Bruno Lemoine (now at Larrivet Haut Brion) was the technical director at Montrose then, and he decided to do an extensive green harvest during the summer of 1990.
+Jean-Luis Charmolüe, the owner, wasn't happy, constantly reminding Bruno Lemoine of a possible mistake by doing the green harvest.
+However, he stopped complaining when wine critics, led by wine guru Robert Parker, praised this wine to the sky from the bottle with a perfect score of 100p!!

 MONTROSE 1986 92p

 Tasted twice - last time in June 2014.
 Consistent notes.
 Mature wine with truffles and tobacco leaves.
-Nice fruit intensity, balance and soft finish.
+Lovely fruit intensity, balance, and soft finish.
 Very enjoyable.

 MONTROSE 1970 94p

-Tasted twice - last time in June 2016.
+Tasted three times - last time in February 2020.
 Consistent notes.
-Significant flavor of graphite, earthy and polished, well-structured with splendid complexity, velvety texture and long finish.
-Much better than reviews on this vintage from other wine-critics.
+A significant graphite flavor is earthy and polished, well-structured with splendid complexity, velvety texture, and a long finish.
+It was much better all three times I tasted it than reviews on this wine from other wine critics!

 MONTROSE 1964 93p

 Tasted in September 1988 at the property.
-Very rich and graceful, lot of sweetness, extraordinary balance, showing some age, delightful stuff.
+Very rich and graceful, with a lot of sweetness, extraordinary balance, and some age-entertaining stuff.

 MONTROSE 1959 97p

-Tasted in September 1989 in horisontal tasting of 25 wines from 1959 vintage.
-This bottle didn't come from cellars of the property.
-Incerdibly well-composed, aromatic, stunning sweetness of fruit, sophisticated, fantastic richness, power and length.
+Tasted in September 1989 in a horizontal tasting of 25 wines from the 1959 vintage.
+This bottle didn't come from the cellars of the property.
+Incredibly well-composed, aromatic, the lovely sweetness of fruit, sophisticated, fantastic richness, power, and length.
 Great, great bottle!

 MONTROSE 1955 95p

 Tasted in March 1989.
-Came directly from cellars of Montrose.
-Fat and compact, imposing depth and breed, awesome length complexity and richness.
-Fantastic future in sight!
+Came directly from the cellars of Montrose.
+Fat, compact, imposing depth and breed, and astonishing length complexity and richness.
+A fantastic future is in sight!

 MONTROSE 1953 96p

 Tasted twice - last time in September 2016.
 Consistent notes.
-Tasted first time in March 1989 and the bottle came directly from cellars of Montrose.
-Even better than 1955 with more intensity, complexity and with heart-breaking finesse and sweetness.
+Tasted for the first time in March 1989, the bottle came directly from the cellars of Montrose.
+Even better than 1955, with more intensity, complexity, and heart-breaking finesse and sweetness.
 Simply heavenly stuff.
-Then tasted again 27.5 years later, bottle was bought through internet auction.
-Distinguished, classy and sophisticated Montrose 1953 with lot of sweetness, great balance and riveting elegance.
-Has aged gracefully.
+Then tasted it again 27.5 years later, and the bottle was bought through an internet auction.
+It was a distinguished, classy, sophisticated wine with a lot of sweetness, excellent balance, and riveting elegance.
+It's aged gracefully.

 MONTROSE 1952 99p

 Tasted in December 2007.
 Here I became speechless.
-From the glass came a phenomenal aroma of truffles, tobacco, you name it.
-It was stunningly composed with exemplary, incredibly sophisticated and rarely seen complexity.
-Immensely rich aftertaste completed this perfect wine.
+You name it, and a distinctive aroma of truffles and tobacco came from the glass.
+It was stunningly composed with exemplary, incredibly sophisticated, and rarely unique complexity.
+A rich aftertaste completed this perfect wine.
 Everything I love about Bordeaux was here!
-Montrose was particularly strong in 1950s with magnifique 1953, 1955 and 1959, but this 55 years old beauty ranks among the best wines of this vintage!
+Montrose was particularly strong in the 1950s with magnificent 1953, 1955, and 1959, but this 55-year-old beauty ranks among the best wines of this vintage!

 MONTROSE 1928 94p

 Tasted in November 2002.
 Very dark and dense color.
-Chocolate, splendidly built together, luscious with stunning balance and long aftertaste.
-A really great bottle.
+Chocolate, splendidly built together, luscious with exquisite balance and long aftertaste.
+A great bottle.